BalaRobertValentin/BookHub/README.md

-BookHub
+BookHub 📚
-BookHub is a simple and straightforward ASP.NET Core MVC web application for managing a library of books.
-It provides basic functionality for book management, such as listing, adding, editing, and deleting books.
-The application uses Entity Framework Core for data access and SQL Server for storage.
+BookHub is a sleek and modern ASP.NET Core MVC web application designed for efficient book library management.
+It offers essential features for book management, ensuring a seamless experience for users.

-Features
+🌟 Features
 List all books
 Add new books
 Edit existing books
 Delete books
+Search books by Title/Author

-Getting Started
+🚀 Getting Started
-These instructions will help you set up the project on your local machine for development and testing purposes.
+Follow these instructions to set up the project on your local machine for development and testing purposes.

 Prerequisites
-.NET 6.0 SDK or later: https://dotnet.microsoft.com/download
+.NET 6.0 SDK or later: Download
-SQL Server (LocalDB) or another compatible SQL Server instance Installation
+SQL Server (LocalDB) or another compatible SQL Server instance

+🛠 Installation
 1.Clone the repository:

 git clone https://github.com/BalaRobertValentin/BookHub.git